 Here is a video where we actually managed to catch the queen bee during a swarm:

 The honeybee swarm

 The swarm itself is a sight to behold.
 The bees simultaneously march out of the hive and take flight - the sound is a loud roar and the bees form a swirling cloud of bees.
 There are so many bees in the air, flying around in a circle.
 The cloud of bees starts to fly together in one direction and the bees start to land, building up into a bigger and bigger ball of bees.
 The swarm can be anywhere from the size of a football to the size of a large beachball, sometimes bigger.
 To start, the queen will land about 100 metres from the original beehive, where the swarm will gather and rest.
 They may stay here for an hour or longer, or sometimes they fly off right away in search for a new home.
 Then, they may fly up to 1 km before landing again in a ball.

-From there, 'scouts' will fly off in all directions looking for a good potential site for a new hive.
+Once the bees land all together and cluster into a ball, scouts will fly off in all directions looking for a good potential site for a new hive.
 If a bee finds a potential spot, she will fly back to the swarm and communicate the location by 'waggle dancing'.
 She will convince a few of her sisters to check out the site, and if they agree, they too will go back and waggle.
-Once enough of the bees agree that the site will work, the bees take of en masse and move into the new h
+Once enough of the bees agree that the site will work, the bees take off together and move into the new h